Odell School, North Carolina

 Odell School is an unincorporated community in northwestern Cabarrus County, North Carolina, United States, named for W. R. Odell Elementary School, a part of the Cabarrus County Schools system.
 It lies between Huntersville and Concord.

+The school is for grades 3-5.
+The school year typically begins in August and ends in June.

 History

 Prior names

 The oldest name for this community on record was the name given to the township, Deweese, in the mid-19th century.
 This was the family name of one of the land owners in the community, whose name was also given to the community schoolhouse.
 The land on which the schoolhouse was located is now occupied by Gilwood Presbyterian Church.